appcircleio/appcircle-jira-component/README.md

 ## Optional Inputs

 - `AC_JIRA_EMAIL`: Email of Jira user.
 This field is **required** for those using API tokens (`AC_JIRA_TOKEN`) instead of PAT.
 Please add this using **locked** environment variables.
-- `AC_JIRA_TOKEN`: User's API token for authentication.
-This field is required for using API tokens instead of PAT.
-If this value is set, the Jira e-mail field must be filled for Basic Authentication.
-You can create your token from [here](https://id.atlassian.com/manage-profile/security/api-tokens).
+- `AC_JIRA_TOKEN`: User's API Token.
+If this value is fill, the Jira e-mail field must be filled.
+Only Jira Cloud users can use API Token.
+You can create token from [here](https://id.atlassian.com/manage-profile/security/api-tokens).
-- `AC_JIRA_PAT`: Personal Access Token (PAT) for Jira authentication.
-This field is required for using PAT instead of API tokens.
-If you've filled in this field, you don't need to fill in the `AC_JIRA_TOKEN` field.
+- `AC_JIRA_PAT`: Specify the Personal Access Token for Jira authentication.
+Only Jira On-Prem users can use PAT.
 - `AC_JIRA_FAIL_TRANSITION`: Transition ID or name for the failed step.
 Optionally change the status of your issue if the previous state fails.
 Ensure that the `Always run this step even if the previous steps fail` switch is enabled for this feature to work.
 - `AC_JIRA_SUCCESS_TRANSITION`: Transition ID or name for the successful step.
 Optionally change the status of your issue if the previous state succeeds.